fen9li/lambda/README.md

-# Create AWS lambda Function in an Agile Way
+# Create AWS lambda Function in Agile Way

-The project is demoing how to create AWS lambda functions in an Agile way.
+AWS Lambda is a serverless compute service that runs code in response to events and automatically manages the underlying compute resources.
+This project demos the agile way to create a lambda function.

 ## AWS resources / services consumed / used in this project
 * Lambda